web-auth/doc/the-webauthn-server/the-symfony-way/README.md

 ```
 {% endcode %}

 Please note that all parameters are optional.
 The following configuration is perfectly valid.
-However and as mentioned above,  the parameter `id` is highly recommended.
+However, and as mentioned above,  the parameter `id` is highly recommended.

 {% code title="app/config/webauthn.yaml" %}
 ```yaml